8erg/8erg.github.io/content/posts/2025-07-16-IAT-Hiding-Injection.md

 You can checkout the source code on my [Github](https://github.com/8erg/WinBypassIAT)

-{{< image src="/images/Pasted image 20250716021847.png" alt="20250716021847" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}
+{{< image src="/images/poc3.png" alt="poc3" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-{{< image src="/images/Pasted image 20250716020604.png" alt="20250716020604" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}
+{{< image src="/images/poc4.png" alt="poc4" position="center" style="border-radius: 6px; margin-top: 20px; margin-bottom: 20px; margin-left: auto; margin-right: auto" >}}

-`I will mention it later in this post, but having outbound connection coming from explorer.exe is a major red flag`
+You might be wondering why do we see 2 connetion one from port `8443` and one from port `8888`, it's because the first is the connection from the stager and then the last one is the connection that will be used by the beacon, which checks in every 5 seconds

 ### Why it's not detected